sass/sass/proposal/module-system.changes.md

 * Explicitly describe how variable declarations are resolved.

+* Explicitly describe how a configuration affects file evaluation.

+* Loading a module with configuration variables it doesn't expose is now an error.

 * Don't make nested mixin and function declarations part of a module's API.

 * Re-organize "Resolving Extensions" to make its behavior clearer.